lilrooness/battler/README.md

 ### A language for card games

-Battler is an card-game interpreter, an example of a "color snap" game can be seen below.
+Battler is an interpreter and card-game engine, an example of a "color snap" game can be seen below.

 Use this project's simple CMakeLists.txt to build it, although it doesn't link